 * * * * * * *

 How much did I dislike my parents?
 I will probably never know, because I was not allowed to have my feelings about them.
-They should have humbly and sincerely inquired why I disliked them and whether I didn't appreciate myself how much I disliked them, and, of course, then taken action to remediate themselves.
-"We pledge our sacred honor to try to do better going forward."
+They should have humbly and sincerely inquired why I disliked them and, further, whether perhaps I myself didn't fully appreciate how much I disliked them, and then, of course, taken action to remediate themselves.
+"We sincerely apologize for the hurt we have caused you.
+We pledge our sacred honor to try to do better going forward...."

-About the only clue I have, as I may have written elsewhere, is that they always wanted me to blow my nose but I snorted my snot in.
-That was not a good idea since the mucous in one's nose might contain germs which could hurt me not them, but, they had [whether by autocratic intent, or ignorantly, due to their own having been ignoranced by their own childrearing and the social surround of their adulthood...] ignoranced me, so I didn't think clearly about my own well-being.
+One clue I have, as I may have written elsewhere, is that they always wanted me to blow my nose but I snorted my snot in.* That was not a good idea since the mucous in one's nose might contain germs which could hurt me not them, but, they had [whether by autocratic intent, or ignorantly, due to their having been ignoranced by their childrearing and the social surround of their adulthood...] ignoranced me, so I didn't think clearly about my own well-being.
+Snorting my snot was one of the few things I could do to them in responsse to the many things they did to me which I did not like, where they did not succeed in coercing me.

 Therefore: I propose to hypothesize that I really, deeply hated my parents.
 But, again, they deprived me of getting what little pleseure i might have got out of them for this, and, had I clearly understood what was going on, I mught hae been more able to manipulate them to my benefit.
 Odysseus and the Cyclops telling his fellow big dolts: "Nobody hurt me!"
 "Are you hurt?"
 "Nobody hurt me!"
 Call me "Nobody"!
 (Exodus 3:14) Would/could I have liked parents who merited to be liked?
 I will never know because, again, the ones I got stuck with by fickle For-tuna ignoranced me.